 The SmartGrowth partnership is made up of Bay of Plenty Regional Council, Tauranga City Council, Western Bay of Plenty District Council, tāngata whenua and central government.
-Te Whatu Ora (Health NZ), the Transport System Plan, Priority One2 and Water Services are also implementation partners.
+Te Whatu Ora (Health NZ), the Transport System Plan, Priority One2 and a future water services delivery entity (depending on the form this takes) are also implementation partners.
 The partnership is underpinned by Te Tiriti o Waitangi (Treaty of Waitangi) principles of partnership, making informed decisions, and active protection.